The Call for Applications for October 2016 entry is now CLOSED.

 The Nottingham ESRC DTC funds studentships located in various pathways.
 Pathways can map onto a single academic subject (e.g. geography), or be multi-disciplinary (e.g. mental health and wellbeing).
 Please read through the information for the potential pathway you are interested in (links below), and identify a potential supervisor or supervisors for your project.

 You may also find it helpful to talk to a cluster academic contact, or school/cluster administrative contact from your subject area to help put you in touch with the right person.

 The Nottingham ESRC DTC is able to fund research students in the following areas:

 2. Apply for admission to The University of Nottingham

-Before you apply to the Nottingham ESRC DTC, please contact the School in which you intend to study first (see the list of key academic contacts for each School for further advice and information).
-You will need to hold an offer of a place to study from the School and have already provided two academic references as part of the University's general application procedure.
-If you have already applied for ESRC funding at Nottingham this year you do not need to reapply.
+Before you apply to the Nottingham ESRC DTC, you will need to have applied for a place to study from the school and provided two academic references as part of the University's general application procedure.